7 Reasons Why Your Website Isn’t Converting View Into Sales

 Well, I guess the mystery of no conversions is solved then.

-This is an expected situation if your website is new, and/or you don’t rank in search, post on social or run PPC campaigns.
+This is an expected situation if your website is new, and/or you don’t rank in search, post on social or run paid marketing campaigns.

 The solution?
 Get more targeted traffic, which is a topic of its own worth dozens of books and a gazillion of blog posts.

 Figure out what phrases your target audience is using to search for the information around their needs and problems.
-Write (a lot of) blog posts targeting those phrases.
-Optimize your sales pages to target those phrases, too.
+Write (a lot of) articles targeting those phrases.
+Optimize your sales for search engines as well.

-- Requires a lot of time and effort.
+- It requires a lot of time and effort

-- It could take months (or years) for you to see any results.
+- It can take months (or years) for you to see any results

-If you have some free cash, hiring a SEO specialist who’ll conduct keyword research and creates a content strategy, and a content writer to write your pages will do the trick faster.
+If you have some free cash, hiring an SEO specialist who’ll conduct keyword research and create a content strategy, and a writer to write your content will do the trick faster.